AstraProtocol/astra/x/inflation/spec/01_concepts.md

 - Astra Foundation: 10%
 - Community Pool: 2%

-For example, if `epochProvision = 100 ASAs` then 88 ASAs are distributed validators/delegators, 10 ASAs will go to the Astra Foundation, and the remaining 2 ASAs are added to the Community Pool.
+For example, if `epochProvision = 100 ASAs` then 88 ASAs are distributed to validators/delegators, 10 ASAs will go to the Astra Foundation, and the remaining 2 ASAs are added to the Community Pool.
-Following is the proportions distributed to each category by years:
+Following are the proportions distributed to each category by years:

 ![ASA distribution by years](img/astradistributionbyyears.png)